pablo-icm/emm/content/publication/gazulla-aerobic-2024/index.md

 doi: 10.1002/lno.12682
 abstract: Abstract  Aerobic anoxygenic phototrophic (AAP) bacteria are a common part of microbial communities in the sunlit ocean.
-They contain bacteriochlorophyll a (BChl a )‐based photosystems that harvest solar energy for their metabolism.
+They contain bacteriochlorophyll a (BChl a )-based photosystems that harvest solar energy for their metabolism.
 Across different oceanic regions, AAP bacteria seem to be more abundant in eutrophic areas, associated with high chlorophyll concentrations.
 While most previous studies focused on surface samplings, there is limited information regarding their vertical distribution